openedx/edx-documentation/en_us/shared/course_components/create_problem.rst

 *  :ref:`Text Input`: In text input problems, learners enter a short text answer to a question.

-The following image shows an example multiple choice problem in the Simple Editor.
+The following image shows an example multiple choice problem in the simple editor.

 .. image:: ../../../shared/images/MultipleChoice_SimpleEditor.png
  :alt: An image of the simple editor with numbered callouts for each option,